Whole Person Care

 - Coordinate health, behavioral health, and social services in a patient-centered manner;

-- Develop infrastructure to ensure long-term collaboration among participating entities;
+- Develop infrastructure to ensure long-term collaboration among partners;

 Engagement – The engagement team activities will build trust and offer initial engagement services.
 The goal is to engage and motivate participants so they are willing to enroll in the WPC program.